-Whether you're after family time, a romantic escape, a gourmet getaway or even something completely off grid – here are some of the best ways to have a quick holiday in the Sunshine State.
+Whether you're after family time, a romantic escape, a gourmet getaway or even something completely off grid – here are some of the best ways to have a quick long weekend in Queensland.

 You want a beachside holiday like the ones you had as a kid – but with better options for dinner than just the local fish and chippery.
 Currumbin on the Gold Coast has been a family holiday haven for decades but a recent makeover of Burleigh Heads, 15 minutes drive north, means it now also delivers on the dining front.
-Stay directly across the road from the waves at The Pacific Pearl (2/1 Tomewin Street, Currumbin; +61 431 687 789), where the neutral Hamptons-esque aesthetic ensures the expansive blue views are the main event.
+Stay directly across the road from the waves at The Pacific Pearl, where the neutral Hamptons-esque aesthetic ensures the expansive blue views are the main event.
 There are four bedrooms across its three floors; bags the one with its own sea-view balcony.
 Then you can quickly settle into the eat-sand-surf-eat-sleep-repeat rhythm of a classic Australian holiday or look for adventures further afield, such as kayaking nearby Tallebudgera Creek and discovering the photogenic rock formation and waterfall known as Natural Bridge in Springbrook National Park – it’s a local favourite.
-Find wonders of the culinary variety at pan-Asian eatery Rick Shores and Vietnamese crowd- pleaser Jimmy Wah’s in Burleigh, or head to Palm Beach’s popular Balboa Italian Restaurant.
+Find wonders of the culinary variety at pan-Asian eatery Rick Shores and Vietnamese crowd- pleaser Jimmy Wah’s (pictured) in Burleigh, or head to Palm Beach’s popular Balboa Italian Restaurant.

 There are 40 villas and suites at Lizard Island Resort, which lies an hour by plane from Cairns.
 If that doesn’t sound exclusive enough, try this: there are 24 beaches.
 And Lizard is just the right size – at a whisker under 10 square kilometres – that you could set out to play Goldilocks and try them all but then you might miss the opportunity to snorkel with turtles, paddle in a glass- bottomed kayak, try to spot humpback or minke whales or visit the spa for a hot stone massage.
 The weather is warm year-round so pack a summer wardrobe.
 Leave your phone charger – there’s no coverage – but the resort has limited wi-fi.